gowww/app/README.md

 ### Data

 Use a [ViewData](https://godoc.org/github.com/gowww/app#ViewData) map to pass data to a view.
-Note that the context is automatically stored in the view data under key `c`.
+Note that the [Context](https://godoc.org/github.com/gowww/app#Context) is automatically stored in the view data under key `c`.

 You can also use [GlobalViewData](https://godoc.org/github.com/gowww/app#GlobalViewData) to set data for all views:

 ```Go
 app.GlobalViewData(app.ViewData{